fluffywaffles/gimmicky-typescript-hacks-oh-boy/README.md

 What if you literally could not serve a request...
 * Unless you type it and write a strongly-typed parser for it?
 And,
 * Unless that request parses successfully?
 And,
-* Unless a request that fails to parse tells the user why?

 What if a request is assumed to fail...
 * Until you write exhaustive handlers for all of its failure cases?
 * And the compiler tells you if your code can handle it?
+* And when it fails it tells the user why?

 What kinds of wacky libraries of types and functions would you need to make that happen?
 And more importantly: at what cost?